About universal access

-Failure to do so constitutes an offence and may result in an infringement of $300 being issued to the driver.
+Failure to do so constitutes an offence and may result in an infringement of $9000 being issued.

-It is unlawful for anyone to attempt to deny these rights to a person with disability, or treat that person less favourably, solely because he or she is accompanied by a guide dog.
-This also applies to people training guide dogs and guide dog puppies.
+It is unlawful for anyone to attempt to deny these rights to a person with disability, or treat that person less favourably, solely because they are accompanied by an assistance animal or are training an assistance animal.